Skip to content

 You can admire the trio on the Tongariro Alpine Crossing, a day hike that truly resembles walking through Mordor.
 Be prepared for some steep, rocky ascents that, at times, can make you feel like you’re Frodo and Sam scaling the stairs of Cirith Ungol.

-The views are wide-reaching, the Martian-like landscapes beguiling, and there’s the bonus of some jewel-bright, turquoise crater lakes and a field of fumaroles towards the end.
+The views are wide-reaching, the Martian-like landscapes beguiling, and there’s the bonus of some jewel-bright, turquoise crater lakes and a field of fumaroles toward the end.
 And, even if you don’t want to follow this route, there are many other shorter, well-marked trails around the park.

 You can also join a driving route called the Forgotten World Highway from this region.
 It’s an almost eerily quiet slice of backcountry that feels, as the name suggests, lost to time.